 My lab’s research integrates between macroecology and several other disciplines, from land-system science to economics.
-Our main focus are global spatio-temporal biodiversity patterns and how these relate to human societal changes.
+Our main focus areas are global spatiotemporal biodiversity patterns and how these relate to human societal changes.
 We typically use quantitative approaches, relying on statistical methods to analyze large datasets.
 If you are interested in collaborating or joining the group, or if you just want to know more about our work, feel free to contact me.

 Over recent decades, ecological research has produced tremendous evidence regarding the natural and anthropogenic factors shaping the distribution and dynamics of life on earth.
-However, while publication numbers are skyrocketing, documented biodiversity declines are showing no signs of slowdowns.
-This suggests that overall, ecological research is woefully ineffective in influencing the major societal developments that are ultimately driving the biodiversity crisis.
+However, while publication numbers are skyrocketing, documented changes in biodiversity are showing no signs of slowdowns.
+This suggests that overall, ecological research is rather ineffective in influencing the major societal developments that are ultimately driving the biodiversity crisis.
 I believe that substantial opportunities for making ecological research more relevant for developments of the 21st century lie in tailoring biodiversity questions more closely to socioeconomic realities, and seeking ecologically effective yet politically feasible solutions to the grand sustainability challenges.

-My lab’s main focus is on studying such big picture questions at the intercept between macroecology, socioeconomics and sustainability.
+My lab’s main focus is on studying such big-picture questions at the intercept between macroecology, socioeconomics and sustainability.
 We approach these questions via quantitative approaches, interdisciplinary research collaborations, and stakeholder engagement.
 Both as a researcher and as an advisor, I value quality much more than quantity of research outputs.
 I place emphasis on establishing large bodies of empirical evidence, often comparing across different scales and levels of organization (e.g., taxonomic, spatial/administrative, temporal), and carefully addressing data limitations and resulting uncertainties.
 I seek to maximize the relevance of my work for other researchers and resource managers by carefully prioritizing the questions to which I devote my time, and the accessibility of my results via publications, outreach, workshops, and teaching.

 These are some of our overarching questions: